Descripción

 Nariz

-Refinada y perfumada en la que dominan aromas a fruta roja y negra tanto fresca como madura (ciruela, cereza, zarzamora) junto a notas de hierbas secas y tiza.
+Muy fina y perfumada en la que dominan aromas de fruta roja y negra, tanto fresca como madura (ciruela, cereza, zarzamora), junto a notas de hierbas secas y tiza.

 Boca